marcellkiss/scully-example/README.md

 A big drawback: you won't be able to view the posts just by running `ng serve`. `<scully-content>` component works just after scully rendering.

-### TODO:

-- have a look at the plugins
-- check route parameters
--

 ## Background

 [Jamstack](https://jamstack.org/) is on the rise, SSG is here to stay.